 Congratulations to TED Fellow Durreen Shahnaz, whose company, Impact Investment Exchange, has been nominated for the Rockefeller Foundation Centennial Innovation Award.

 Timo Arnall’s thoughtful critique of the growing trend to encourage “invisible” interaction design.
-[Elastic space]Jehane Noujaim wishes for a global day of film
+[Elastic space]Jehane Noujaim: My wish: A global day of film

 More congrats are in order, to 2006 TED Prize winner Jehane Noujaim, who just completed a Kickstarter to raise money for postproduction on her Sundance Award-winning documentary The Square.
 [Kickstarter] Read more about The Square.